kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 1. Clarify the **level of authority** they require in order to make decisions.

 ### Outputs / Measurable Results
-* Clarity about roles and responsibilities
+* Leaders at all levels ensure clearly defined roles and their responsibilities.

 ## Policy
 None